 Output 2.2 Gender-responsive planning tools and guidelines for CCA/DRR are introduced

 Outcome 2.1 of the JP will target to promote gender-responsive and equity-oriented, CCA/DRR planning, and ensure relevant policy execution is improved at national and subnational levels.
 Under activity 2.1.1, of the JP, UNDP will conduct resource mobilization activities targeted at local councils to strengthen their ability to generate local revenues under using the fiscal policy tools available under the Decentralization Act.
-This activity will be informed by the legal review of disaster risk-reduction and climate action governance mechanism under activity 1.1.1, UNDP will develop a resource mobilization guidebook which will prescribe the use of fiscal policy tools (such as taxes, municipal securities, private investments, and trust funds) in the context of Maldives and this activity will be further informed by international best practices relevant to the Maldives.
+This activity will be informed by the legal review of disaster risk-reduction and climate action governance mechanism under activity 1.1.1.
+UNDP will develop a resource mobilization guidebook which will prescribe the use of fiscal policy tools (such as taxes, municipal securities, private investments, and trust funds) in the context of Maldives and this activity will be further informed by international best practices relevant to the Maldives.
 This guidebook will be developed in collaboration with LGA and will be rolled-out to all the local councils as a handbook that can be referred for guidance for municipal financing activities.
-Additionally, UNDP will also conduct dedicated capacity building workshops (under activity 2.1.2) of the JP in several selected city and local councils of Maldives to encourage the use of fiscal policy tools available to generate local sources of revenue to finance low-level DRR/CCA activities in island communities.
+Additionally, UNDP will also conduct dedicated capacity building workshops (under activity 2.1.2) of the JP in several selected city, local councils and Women’s Development Committees to encourage the use of fiscal policy tools available to generate local sources of revenue to finance low-level DRR/CCA activities in island communities.
 This capacity building activity will cover the best practices in the use of tax proceeds, public trust fund management, and basic training on municipal borrowing and liability planning.
+These trainings will include dedicated sessions for Women’s Development Committees to conduct programming activities which fosters entrepreneurship and livelihood opportunities for vulnerable groups.
 This will be delivered with the technical assistance of UNDP’s Financial Sector Hub (FSH) and Bangkok Regional Hub’s SDG financing specialists, and UNDP will also explore synergies with UNCDF and other IFIs, to establish partnerships for knowledge sharing on municipal financing for the local councils in the future.
-This activity will assess complementarity with existing PUNO programmes (such as UNDP’s Global Fund for Coral Reef project) and will explore synergies with activities leading to the creation or scaling up of pilot financing tools in support of mobilizing financing for climate action.
+This activity will assess complementarity with existing PUNO programmes (such as UNDP’s Global Fund for Coral Reef project) and will explore synergies with activities leading to the creation or scaling up of pilot financing tools (such as municiptal securities) in support of mobilizing financing for SDGs.